Threshold transient growth as a criterion for turbulent mean profiles: Results

 and

-which are noticeably reduced from $\Rt=180$ and interestingly much more similar to each other.
-Assuming this two-stage optimisation {\em is} capturing the correct behaviour, this indicates that the required energy growth needed to sustain turbulence is a decreasing function of $\Rt$.
+which are noticeably both reduced from $\Rt=180$ and much more similar to each other.
+Assuming this two-stage optimisation {\em is} capturing the correct behaviour, this indicates that the required energy growth in the near-wall region needed to sustain turbulence is a decreasing function of $\Rt$.
+Beyond appealing to reduced streak amplitudes and shorter times available for growth as $\Rt$ increases, a convincing explanation for this decrease needs to await some understanding of how the Orr and push-over mechanisms work together.

 The fact that the maximum secondary growth for the two primary streaks is much closer at $\Rt=550$ than $\Rt=180$ can partially be explained by the convergence of their spanwise wavelengths.
-But it is more likely that the growth is becoming insensitive to the exact spanwise spacing.
-Taken together with the emerging insensitivity of the secondary growth to {\em streamwise} wavelengths shown in figure \ref{fig:modulation}, this reflects the familiar phenomenon of more and more degrees of freedom becoming active as $\Rt$ increases.
+But it is more likely that the growth is becoming insensitive to the exact spanwise spacing because more and more degrees of freedom becoming active as $\Rt$ increases.